AyanMK/AyanMK/README.md

 <p align="center">
   <samp>
-    「A Soc Analist at <a href="https://it.pentesterspace.com/">Pentesterspace</a>, where we're provide security & pentesting.」
+    「A Soc Analyst at <a href="https://it.pentesterspace.com/">Pentesterspace</a>, where we're provide security & pentesting.」
     <br>
     <br>
   </samp>